linhngkh/react-shopping-cart/README.md

-## Shopping Cart with TypeScript, React Query and TailwindCSS
+## Shopping Cart with TypeScript, React Query and TailwindCSSyou